-Direct measures will be assessed upon submission of the student's final research project, normally at the end of the student's final semester in the program.
-Given the timing of how these courses are offered, that will mean the end of the spring and fall semesters.
+Direct measures will be assessed immediately after the student's oral defense, normally during the student's final semester in the program.

 Indirect measures will be assessed at graduation, as students will receive a survey immediately following their completion of the program.
 In additional, individual course evaluations will be collected at the end of each semester.